How to Organize Photos and Best Ways to Store Digital Photos

 Please note: some, but not all, of the merchants we reviewed have an affiliate program that provides a small commission.
 This does not increase the price you pay for the product – but helps us offset the cost of this site.
 You can click with confidence – and thank you for your support!

-It’s overwhelming!
-For many of us Photogifters, photo storage includes envelopes, bags, albums, and photo storage boxes filled with hardcopy photos—AND multiple locations for our digital pictures including hard drive(s), USBs, cloud storage, and online albums on different photo sharing and social media sites.
+Just thinking about how to organize photos can feel overwhelming!
+For many of us Photogifters, our printed photos are stored in envelopes, bags, albums, and boxes—AND our digital photos are located on hard drive(s), USBs, cloud storage, and online albums on different photo sharing and social media sites.

 Organizing our photos feels like an impossible task.
 But it is a critically important one because we are the stewards of our history.
 Sadly, we’ve heard one friend say that she is throwing her older photos away “because I have only one son and he won’t want any of these”.
 Not true!

-What our children (and other relatives) want is the stories.
+What our children (and other relatives) want is the stories…illustrated with your pictures.

 People truly value stories, especially ones that help them understand their family’s history.
 And your “archive” of old photos is what illustrates these stories.
 Photos also serve as a personal prompt to our memories!
 The wonderful thing about having photos is that a picture that might not have deep meaning to you today, may be laden with meaning later.
 (For a Photogifter story on how an older photo gained new, powerful meaning, read here.)